KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/_index.md

         The **Human & Interactive Technology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.

         Our research focuses on **designing novel input and output interfaces fostering seamless interactions** between humans and computers.
-#We envision next-generation interactive technologies for future computing environments, e.g., extended reality and metaverse.

   - block: collection
     content: